-I wanted to end Women’s Money Week with this amazing story of financial resiliency.
 I was approached by this young yet totally mature lady about her experiences growing up and taking care of her family since she was a young child.
 I’m not talking about being a caregiver in the traditional sense, she was actually doing all the bills and such even though her parents worked and was physically fine!

 The following was told in her own words which I transcribed.